zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Lorenzo says, “You don’t know who may gain access t o your page.”
 “To gain (gain) access (access)” means to obtain the ability  to see something that would normally be hidden or secret.
 So, for example, your  email account is something that normally only you look at, but if you gave you r username and password to another person, that person could gain access to yo ur account and see all of your emails.

 Pamela says, “There are privacy safeguards on this site.”
 “Privacy” (privacy) refers to things that are secret or hidden or priva te.
 The word “safeguard” (safeguard) refers to something that is supposed to  protect you or protect, in this case, information.
-“Privacy safeguards” would be th ings that protect your personal data, your personal information, so that n o one else can see it.
+“Privacy safeguards” would be th ings that protect your personal data, your personal information, so that no one else can see it.

 Pamela says, “I can block anyone I don’t know from getting access, so no one can see what I post without permission.”
 “To block”  (block) someone from doing something means to not allow someone to do somethin g – to prevent someone from doing something.
 Pamela says she can block any one from getting access to her website “so no one can see what I post without permission.”
 “Permission” (permission) is the right to have, see, or do somet hing.
 We might also use the word “authorization” or “consent” (consent).